 - Complete TEACH exit counseling and

-- Provide an organization authorization to their account
+- Provide an organization authorized to their account

 All students must have a financial plan before registering for one of our programs.
 There are several options for developing a financial plan.
 If you have questions during this step, please contact the financial aid office.
 All post-secondary students need to set up a financial plan before you register.
 If you qualify for federal or state financial aid, you can visit www.FAFSA.ed.gov to apply for financial aid before you register.
 If you have an outside scholarship or plan on paying for the program with a payment plan, you can set up your payment plan in our cashiers’ office when you register.